 It’s your crowning glory.
 And to keep it healthy, you need to think beyond the brand and into ingredients.
 Some of the biggest brands deliver that instant wow factor but can damage hair.
 As with many cosmetic products, chemicals can produce short term satisfaction, but long term damage.

-The most common hair complaints are oily and greasy hair, and irritated or itchy scalps.
+The most common hair complaints are oily and greasy hair and irritated or itchy scalps.
 Both can be caused by uncontrolled sebum production.

 Sebaceous glands are tiny glands in the skin that secrete an oily or waxy matter, called sebum, to lubricate and waterproof skin and hair.
-Get the balance wrong, and hair and scalp health suffers.
+Get the balance wrong, and hair and scalp health suffer.
 Most hair problems can be attributed to this imbalance and common chemicals in hair products will make it worse with long term use.

 What’s needed are natural shampoos and products with organic ingredients that gently balance and cleanse and stimulate circulation around the scalp.
 This will normalise the problematic sebum production and ultimately leave hair soft and non-greasy, and treat that itchy scalp.

 Here’s what to avoid not to have hair problems.

 1 What dries you out.